trimstray/multitor/README.md

 ## Load balancing

-**Multitor** uses HAProxy to create a local proxy server for all created **TOR** instances and distribute traffic between them.
+**Multitor** uses HAProxy to create a local socks proxy server for all created **TOR** instances and distribute traffic between them.
 The default configuration is in `templates/haproxy-template.cfg`.

 To run the load balancer you need to add the `--proxy` parameter to the command specified in the example.